Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Scaling symmetry: Extensivity

 \section{Scaling symmetry:~Extensivity}

-Next comes the crucial assumption A4 {of scaling symmetry}:~that one can scale an economy $A$ by any positive real number $\lambda$ to obtain a scaled economy $\lambda A$ and that if $X\precsim Y$ for $A$ then $\lambda X \precsim \lambda Y$ for $\lambda A$.
-This assumption seems plausible if we think of an economy as consisting of lots of small units with a network of purely local interactions based on geographic proximity and we ignore the discreteness of the set of agents and possibly of some types of good.
+Next comes the crucial assumption 1ex {\bf Axiom A4}: One can scale an economy $A$ by any positive real number $\lambda$ to obtain a scaled economy $\lambda A$, and if $X\precsim Y$ for $A$ then $\lambda X \precsim \lambda Y$ for $\lambda A$.
+1ex This assumption seems plausible if we think of an economy as consisting of lots of small units with a network of purely local interactions based on geographic proximity and we ignore the discreteness of the set of agents and possibly of some types of good.
 Then one can imagine a scaled version of the economy and it is plausible that the accessibility relation would inherit scaling symmetry.
 We call an economy satisfying A4 {\em extensive}.

 Yet it may be a poor assumption for real economies.
 The concept of economies of scale is well-known and already argues against scaling symmetry.
-Indeed, an economy might need to be at least a certain size before it could include certain types of industry at all (say aircraft manufacture or investment banking).
+Indeed, an economy might need to be at least a certain size before it could include certain types of industry at all (say aircraft manufacture or investment banking). {Moreover}, real economies have discrete components, in particular the number of agents is an integer.\footnote{But perhaps the formulation by Lieb and Yngvason can be modified to ask only for scaling by (positive) integers, as does Giles \cite{Gi}.}

 In sum, the assumption of scalability is strong, and unlikely to hold in general in many aspects of real economies.
 Nonetheless, the analogy with thermodynamics in the natural sciences suggests that the assumption may be useful for many purposes.
-For example, classical entropy, which is based on the same scaling assumptions, has been of central importance in analyzing chemical reactions inside biological cells, although cells, like economies, are clearly enormously intricate mechanisms containing specific structures and processes operating at specific scales.
+For example, classical entropy, which is based on the same scaling assumptions, has been of central importance in analysing chemical reactions inside biological cells, although cells, like economies, are clearly enormously intricate mechanisms containing specific structures and processes operating at specific scales and with small numbers of molecules of some important types.
 In any case, we proceed with the scalability assumption, to explore whether it may provide a potentially useful idealization in some circumstances.
 Later we will briefly consider whether and how it may be relaxed.